 - FITT Diploma in International Trade – Forum for International Trade Training (FITT) (Ontario, Canada).

-- B.Sc.
-Political Science (Special) (First Class Honours) – University of the West Indies, Cave Hill Campus (Barbados).
+- Bachelor of Science in Political Science (Special) – B.Sc.
+(First Class Honours) – University of the West Indies, Cave Hill Campus (Barbados).

 - International Business

 - Nicholls, Alicia.
 2021.
 “Investment Facilitation for Financing the Sustainable Development Goals in the Caribbean”, SRC Policy Brief 1.
 Bridgetown: The University of the West Indies. https://shridathramphalcentre.com/policy-briefs/